Skip to content

 12

-# Receives an Excel file and returns the content of Sheet1
+# Receive Excel file and return the content of Sheet1

 from openpyxl import load_workbook